otus-devops-2019-05/ivbor7_infra/README.md

  - [x] - create the "prod" and "stage" environments
- - [x] - extra task: organize storing the state-file on the remote storage-bucket separate one for each env (*) Using the storage-bucket module the two backets were created and discribed in backend.tf files for stage and prod envs respectively:
+ - [x] - extra task: organize storing the state-file on the remote storage-bucket separate one for each env (*) Using the storage-bucket module the two buckets were created and discribed in backend.tf files for stage and prod envs respectively:
 ```
-# the terraform backend for storage env
+# terraform backend.tf for storage env
 terraform {
   backend "gcs" {
     bucket = "ivb-trform-stage"